gridsingularity/gsy-e/wiki/docs/heat_storage_modelling.md

 * FractLES short-duration latent thermal energy system, developed by the University of Birmingham (UoB), leverages Phase Change Materials (PCM) to store and release thermal energy by absorbing or releasing heat during their solid-to-liquid phase transition at a specific melting point
 * SorTES long-duration sorption thermal energy system, developed by National Research Council of Italy (Consiglio Nazionale delle Ricerche - CNR), leverages thermochemical sorption technology to efficiently store thermal energy and keep it unaffected for long duration.

 The following section describes the implementation methodologies of the FractLES and SorTES tanks, undertaken in the framework of the ThumbsUp project co-funded by the European Union's Horizon Europe Programme under Grant Agreement No. 101096921.
-Both storage types are available in the Grid Singularity Exchange backend code only; the Singularity Map interface continues to support a single water tank.
+Both of these novel storage types are available in the Grid Singularity Exchange backend code only; the Singularity Map interface continues to support a single water tank.

 ### FractLES (PCM) Storage Modelling

 The FractLES tank contains an organic phase change material (PCM) that stores heat primarily as latent heat during the phase change between solid and liquid.
 The general design, drafted in Figure 2.24, consists of a container filled with PCM.
 Inside the container are multiple heat exchangers, also called plates, connected in parallel.
 These heat exchangers link the heat source (the heat pump) to the heat sink (such as the floor heating pipes or domestic hot water pipes).
 When the tank is charged, the heat transfer fluid, water heated by the heat pump, runs through the plates and warms the PCM, which changes phase from solid to liquid.
 When the storage is discharged, a valve is turned to connect the heat sink, whose return temperature is lower than the PCM's melting point, causing the PCM to solidify again.
-For more detailed physical explanations we refer to the FractLES temperature model developed by the University of Birmingham within the ThumbsUp Project [publication pending].
+For more detailed physical explanations we refer to the FractLES temperature model developed by the University of Birmingham within the ThumbsUp Project ([Bastida et al.](https://more.bham.ac.uk/ukhtc-2024/wp-content/uploads/sites/80/2024/09/UKHTC-2024_paper_37.pdf)).

 <figure markdown>
   ![alt_text](img/schematic_hp_fractles.png){:style="height:450px;width:600px";text-align:center"}